BranchMetrics/web-branch-deep-linking-attribution/README.md

     showDesktop: true,                 // Should the banner be shown on desktop devices?
     disableHide: false,                // Should the user have the ability to hide the banner? (show's X on left side)
     forgetHide: false,                 // Should we remember or forget whether the user hid the banner?
-    makeNewLink: false                 // Should the banner create a new link, even if a link already exists?
+    make_new_link: false               // Should the banner create a new link, even if a link already exists?
 }, {
     phone: '9999999999',
     tags: ['tag1', 'tag2'],